Learning spelling skills through fun activities is a game-changer for struggling spellers!

 Encourage Spelling Through Arts and Crafts.

 Many students, primarily auditory, kinesthetic, and visual learners, learn better through creativity.
 For example, rather than using plain pencils and pens to learn to spell, you can use markers, paints, and crayons to spell words, among other creative implements.
-This form of learning can be pretty fun for younger learners, especially when different colors are involved.
+This learning form can be fun for younger learners, especially when different colors are involved.

 Sound it Out!